hpk42/numpyson/README.rst

 numpyson
 ========

-py2/py3 compatible serializer, currently using and extending jsonpickle to dump/load python objects with a primary focus on numpy/pandas types.
+cross py2/py3 python object serializer, currently using and extending jsonpickle to dump/load python objects with a primary focus on numpy/pandas types.

+The main purpose of ``numpyson`` is to allow dumping under a python3 interpreter and loading under python2 and vice versa.
+This is a use case that is not covered by current serializers ASFAIK.

 quick simple API example::